Floristry: Role in personal relationships

 During the COVID-19 pandemic of 2020-2021, floristry became an even more important means of communicating with loved ones from a distance.
-As the New York Times noted, "in lieu of saying it in person, we're all saying it with flowers."
-This has led to an increase in profit for the American floral industry; over 80% of respondents to a survey conducted by the Society of American Florists said their holiday sales had increased in 2020 compared to 2019.
+As The New York Times noted, "in lieu of saying it in person, we're all saying it with flowers."
+This has led to an increase in profit for the American floral industry; over 80% of respondents to a survey conducted by the Society of American Florists said their holiday sales had increased in 2020 compared with 2019.

 Fresh flower sources

 There are usually three major sources of fresh flowers for retail florists: local growers, local wholesalers and flower auctions.
 The majority of these are supplied by specialist horticultural and cut flower suppliers.